 Veterinary technician programs last two years and award an associate degree, while veterinary technologist programs are four years long and culminate in a bachelor's degree in veterinary technology.
 Programs involve classroom work and experience with live animals.
 Both veterinary technicians and technologists must take the credentialing exam administered by the AVMA to become certified, licensed or registered, depending upon the requirements of their state.

 In May 2018, the BLS reported that veterinary technologists and technicians in the 90th percentile or higher earned $50,010 or more per year, whereas the bottom 10th percentile earned $23,490 or less per year.
-The highest-paying industries for these professionals in 2015 were the federal executive branch, which offered salaries of more than $48,910 per year on average.
-Vet technicians and technologists can expect to see 19% job growth rate between 2014 and 2024, states the BLS, which is a far higher rate than average for all occupations.
+The highest-paying industries for these professionals in 2018 were the federal executive branch, which offered salaries of more than $53,780 per year on average.
+Vet technicians and technologists can expect to see a job growth rate much faster than the national average through 2028.

 Other Animal Care Career Options